open-feature/openfeature.dev/blog/2026-03-28-kubecon-eu-26-recap.md

 - **[Local caching for client-side SDKs](https://github.com/open-feature/protocol/issues/65):** Currently there's no standardized way to do caching with OFREP.
 A caching API needs to be defined so clients can persist configurations and know when to flush.

-- **Routing and session affinity:** The current POST-based API makes load balancing harder since routing requires parsing the body.
+- **[Routing and session affinity](https://github.com/open-feature/protocol/issues/70):** The current POST-based API makes load balancing harder since routing requires parsing the body.
 The group discussed adding a hash of the targeting key to a request header to enable routing without exposing PII.
 An ADR will be created for this.

-- **Tracking support:** The group discussed whether OFREP should define an event endpoint.
+- **[Tracking support](https://github.com/open-feature/protocol/issues/71):** The group discussed whether OFREP should define an event endpoint.
 Pre-aggregation on the client side, configurable flush intervals, and bulk payloads were discussed as implementation considerations.
 The evaluation response could include the events endpoint URL, letting the provider enable tracking conditionally.

-- **OpenAPI vs gRPC:** Some participants noted that their organizations require gRPC for public APIs.
+- **[OpenAPI vs gRPC](https://github.com/open-feature/protocol/issues/72):** Some participants noted that their organizations require gRPC for public APIs.
 An issue will be opened to explore gRPC definitions for OFREP.

 - **Timeline:** The target is OFREP 1.0 by Q2 2026.

 **Action items:**

-- ADR for targeting key hash in request headers
+- ADR for targeting key hash in request headers ([protocol#70](https://github.com/open-feature/protocol/issues/70))
-- Create issue for tracking endpoint in OFREP
+- Create issue for tracking endpoint in OFREP ([protocol#71](https://github.com/open-feature/protocol/issues/71))
-- Open issue for gRPC definitions
+- Open issue for gRPC definitions ([protocol#72](https://github.com/open-feature/protocol/issues/72))
 - Reintroduce OFREP SIG meetings

 ### flagd